 Last minute looking for something to do, we found tickets to a symphony orchestra performance of The Rite of Spring by Stravinsky at the Usher Hall in Edinburgh.
 My first orchestra performance in a foreign city and sweet may to end my two weeks abroad.
 We had so much fun…but we were so exhausted from walking everywhere and just ready to be home.
 Yes…Europe is beautiful, but there is still nothing like being at home where you feel comfortable.

 I absolutely loved Edinburgh and would go back in a heartbeat!
 It was a great contrast from busy London.
 We spent 3 days in Edinburgh, but a full day was taken by our tour to Northumberland, so we only had 2 days in the city.
 This was an ok amount of time to visit Edinburgh, but I would have loved another full day to hike Arthur’s Seat and explore a little more.
 We didn’t visit any museums (cause ya’ll know I’ll go crazy), but Edinburgh has several, including the National Museum of Scotland and the Scottish National Gallery, if museums are your thing.
-One museum I would have loved to see was the Surgeons’ Hall, which houses the largest collection of pathological specimens in the U.K…now that’s a museum I can get into!
+One museum I would have loved to see was the Surgeons’ Hall, which houses the largest collection of pathological specimens in the U.K…now that’s my kind of museum!
 If you’re a Harry Potter fan, stop by The Elephant House – the coffee shop where J.K.
 Rowling wrote the first HP book.
 I already have a list of things to do when I come back to Edinburgh, but I’m so glad we added it onto the end of our trip.
-My final post is coming soon and castles will be included!
-Thanks for reading!
+Check out my final post here when we traveled to Northumberland and saw 3 castles in 1 day!
+Thanks for reading and following!